rwth-i6/returnn/docs/getting_started/data.rst

 but goes much beyond that by having lots of other meta information about a tensor and its axes.
-Also, an axis name is not simply a string like in other frameworks, but a :class:`returnn.tf.util.data.DimensionTag` object.
+Also, an axis name is not simply a string like in other frameworks, but a :class:`returnn.tf.util.data.Dim` object.

 Specifically, the information :class:`returnn.tf.util.data.Data` covers:

 * **Shape**

-  * Dimension tags for each axis (:class:`returnn.tf.util.data.DimensionTag`)
+  * Dimension tags for each axis (:class:`returnn.tf.util.data.Dim`), see below
   * Specific handling of batch axis
   * Default spatial/time axis
   * Default feature axis